scikit-plots/scikit-plots/docs/source/devel/development_workflow.rst

    git branch -m <newname>

-Generally, you will want to keep your feature branches on your public GitHub fork of Matplotlib.
+Generally, you will want to keep your feature branches on your public GitHub fork of scikit-plots.
 To do this, you ``git push`` this new branch up to your GitHub repo.
 Generally, if you followed the instructions in these pages, and by default, git will have a link to your fork of the GitHub repo, called ``origin``.
 You push up to your own fork with::